tballison/commoncrawl-fetcher-lite/ConfiguringTheFetch.md

 }
 ```

+## DryRun
+If set to `true`, this processes all the records but does not extract the
+non-truncated files.
+This can be useful for counting files.

 ## MaxRecords, MaxFilesExtracted, MaxFilesTruncated
 If these are all set to `-1`, or they are not included, the fetcher will
 run against every index record.